 Internet has an important place in our lives.
 People search the Internet for important information, especially health or medical information.
 They sometimes use this information for important decisions such as which physician to consult or which treatment options to choose from.
-Internet users do perceive the Internet as an alternative resource of information for health problems.
+Internet users do perceive the Internet as an alternative resource of information for health problems since there are many sites like https://biogreen.life/ that provide them the answers they are looking for.
 The majority still prefer to use doctors, pharmacists, and nurses as their main sources of information.
 So it is not used as self-doctoring as is often feared.

 There are four types of commonly sought health informations:

 - Medical treatment.
 Information on medical treatments helps people to have more control over their health decisions, feeling more empowered.